Deviad/fbmetascraperandcrudapits/README.md

 ## At the moment NESTE JS includes basic functionalities common to an MVC framework and CMS.
 ## Let's decide together what you want it to be by joining Neste JS group at https://www.facebook.com/nestejs/

-This project brings you a flexible tool, that you can model according to your liking, to speed up the development of your custom cms.

 Neste JS follows SOLID programming principles.